That’s it. There’s someone who keeps sending you emails, and you’ve had it. Now, you’re ready for the ultimate step.

 There are a lot of reasons you’d want to block someone in Gmail.
 Maybe they send you emails full of questionable links, maybe they clutter your inbox and prevent you from seeing important emails, or maybe they’re just plain annoying.

-When you’re ready to say goodbye (to their emails at least), here are the steps on how to block someone on Gmail.
+When you’re ready to say goodbye (to their emails at least), here are the steps on how to block an email on Gmail.

-How to block a sender on Gmail in 3 easy steps
+How to block someone in Gmail in 3 easy steps

 Step 1: Open your Gmail inbox

 Before anything, you need to sign in to your Google account.
 You can access the Gmail sign-in page in the top-right by clicking the Gmail shortcut (left) or accessing the App Launcher (right).

 If you’re not already signed in, you’ll be taken to the sign-in page.
 Log in with your email and password.

 After signing in, you’ll arrive at your inbox.

 Step 2: Find the email you want to block